ashaker-2/Platform/Requiremets/Design/Service/OS.md

 ### **6.2.
 Integration Testing**

-* **Service_OS-FreeRTOS Integration**: Verify that Service_OS correctly interfaces with the actual FreeRTOS kernel.
+* **OS-FreeRTOS Integration**: Verify that OS correctly interfaces with the actual FreeRTOS kernel.
-* **Task Scheduling**: Create multiple tasks with different priorities and delays using Service_OS APIs and verify correct scheduling behavior.
+* **Task Scheduling**: Create multiple tasks with different priorities and delays using OS APIs and verify correct scheduling behavior.
 * **Synchronization**: Test mutexes, semaphores, and queues for inter-task communication and resource protection to ensure no deadlocks or race conditions.
 * **Critical Sections**: Verify that critical sections correctly disable/enable interrupts and protect shared data.
 * **Memory Management**: Monitor FreeRTOS heap usage and task HWMs to ensure no unexpected memory leaks or stack overflows.
-* **Fault Reporting**: Trigger FreeRTOS-related errors (e.g., by attempting to create too many tasks, or acquiring a mutex that was never given) and verify that Service_OS reports faults to SystemMonitor.
+* **Fault Reporting**: Trigger FreeRTOS-related errors (e.g., by attempting to create too many tasks, or acquiring a mutex that was never given) and verify that OS reports faults to SystemMonitor.

 ### **6.3.
 System Testing**